joetanx/cybr-aap/README.md

 ⋮
 ```

-- **Note** ☝️ : do not use `127.0.0.1` as the host even if you're running it on localhost and the Red Hat docs says to use `127.0.0.1`, use the hostname of your controller instead.
+- ☝️ **Note**: do not use `127.0.0.1` as the host even if you're running it on localhost and the Red Hat docs says to use `127.0.0.1`, use the hostname of your controller instead.

 - Attempting to use `127.0.0.1` will result in below failure: